lanliwz/entitlement-schema/README.md

 - (:Column) has property columnId, which has unique value, with data type string
 - (:Column) has property columnName with data type string
 - (:Table) has property tableId, which has unique value, with data type string
+- (:User) has property userId, which has unique value, with data type string

 ## Benefits